Senior Supply Accounting Analyst

 What You will need to be successful:

-- Relevant degree or equivalent experience and 4 to 6-year live experience in related Finance area
+- Relevant degree and min.
+4 years experience in related Finance area

 - Language and interpersonal skills with particular focus on client responsiveness